Surgical Negligence Claims

 • Loss of earnings which the claimant incurred whilst he was off work as a recovering from the surgery due to infection.

 Another example was a patient who suffered nerve damage during an open reduction and internal fixation operation following an ankle fracture.
 The risk of nerve damage was not mentioned to the patient prior to the procedure being undertaken.
-As a result of the nerve injury the patient has suffered long term pain and has been unable to work in her job as a cleaner.
+As a result of the nerve injury, the patient has suffered long-term pain and has been unable to work in her job as a cleaner.
 Our Clinical Negligence team obtained a supportive report from a Consultant Orthopaedic Surgeon and from an expert in Peripheral Nerve Injury.
-Both experts were of the opinion that the injury to the nerve was negligently caused.
+Both experts thought that the injury to the nerve was negligently caused.

 We have also acted for women who have suffered an injury to their bladder and/or bowel, or both during routine surgery and there was a delay in diagnosing this.
 As a consequence, they suffered life-long medical difficulties.

-Our team of medical negligence solicitors have acted for many patients who have suffered injury as a result of surgical negligence and so please do get in touch if you wish for them to investigate your claim.
+Our team of medical negligence solicitors have acted for many patients who have suffered injury as a result of surgical negligence.
+Get in touch if you wish for them to investigate your claim.

 • We will review your potential claim by advising you on the NHS complaints procedure or other alternative procedures if your case does not relate to NHS care and treatment.